Duygu-Jones/Dashboard_Projects/TABLEAU/Covid-19-Cases-Tableau-Dashboard/README.md

 1. **Targeted Interventions:** Implement targeted interventions in high-density and high-risk areas to control the spread of the virus.
 2. **Resource Allocation:** Allocate resources efficiently to regions with the highest impact to manage healthcare demands.
-3. **Public Health Strategies:** Develop public health strategies that consider the key factors influencing the virus's spread and impact.
+3. **Public Health Strategies:** Develop public health strategies considering the key factors influencing the virus's spread and impact.

 ### Next Steps: